An engine to simulate insurance fraud network data: Introduction

-Within fraud analytics, researchers rely on a wide range of statistical and machine learning techniques (see \cite{Ngai2011} and \cite{Albashrawi2016} for an overview).
+Within fraud analytics, researchers rely on a wide range of statistical and machine learning techniques (see \citet{Ngai2011} and \citet{Albashrawi2016} for an overview).
 In the literature, we find examples of both supervised and unsupervised (machine learning) techniques to construct fraud detection models. \citet{Vosseler2022}, for example, developed an unsupervised anomaly detection technique to identify fraudulent insurance claims. \citet{Nur2020} constructed fraud detection models using neural networks and tree-based machine learning techniques.
 The accuracy of such models, however, greatly depends on the input.
 We typically use traditional claim characteristics, such as the claim amount, as features in a fraud detection model \citep{Baesens2015}.
 These characteristics are static whereas the typical features of fraudsters tend to be dynamic \citep{PaperMaria,Gomes2021, Tumminello2022}.
-According to \citet{Jensen1997}, fraudsters adapt their tactics in response to fraud detection systems and hence, the typical fraudster profile \pdfmarkupcomment[markup=Highlight,color=yellow]{evolves}{Overte karakteristieken veranderen, maar de relaties tussen fraudsters blijven aanwezig.
-Antwoord staat op einde volgende paragraaf.} over time.
+According to \citet{Jensen1997}, fraudsters adapt their tactics in response to fraud detection systems and hence, the typical fraudster profile evolves over time.

 One particularly promising approach to capture the characteristics of fraudsters is through social network analytics \citep{van2016gotcha,PaperMaria, Tumminello2022}.
 In an insurance context, social network data captures the relationship between claims on the one hand and policyholders and other involved parties (e.g., garage, broker, expert) on the other hand.
 By analyzing the social network structure of reported claims, insurers can unravel patterns and relationships among policyholders and claims that are indicative of fraud.
 Moreover, this approach potentially uncovers organized schemes of collaborating fraudsters who are trying to hide their tracks.
 Criminals often commit crimes in groups to increase rewards and to decrease the risk of detection \citep{Reiss1988,Andresen2009}.
 Furthermore, in organized crime, such as fraud, social connections play a crucial role since these connections are based on trust and provide access to co-offenders and opportunities \citep{vanKoppen2010}.
 As such, social network analytics can assist in identifying enduring relationships between fraudsters even as overt characteristics undergo changes.